⏱️ Deadlines Looming? We Deliver 95% On Time! Get expert help from Raccoon Gang ➡️

 What is the purpose of the evaluation?

 Evaluation of your gamification outcomes can give you a powerful impulse for further custom eLearning development.
-You can tailor your content to become more attractive, effective and profitable.
-But bear in mind, there is no clear definition of evaluating efficiency of gamified application and metrics are vague (evaluation process can vary depending on your type of application and the chosen strategy).
-We have therefore sought to organize all possible metrics and principles which can be used in the evaluation of your gamification project.
+You can tailor your content to become more attractive, effective, and profitable.
+Bear in mind that there is no clear definition for evaluating the efficiency of gamified applications, and metrics are vague (the evaluation process can vary depending on your type of application and the chosen strategy).
+We have therefore sought to organize all possible metrics and principles.

 Gamification Evaluation

 The main drawbacks of these metrics are unclear figures and long analysis.
-That is why it is a good practice for a custom eLearning gamified app to create metrics which will perfectly fit both gamified app and the chosen eLearning strategy.
+That is why it is a good practice for a custom eLearning gamified app to create metrics that will perfectly fit both the gamified app and the chosen eLearning strategy.

 How We Do Gamification in Raccoon Gang

-In addition to the comprehensive guide, we also want to share how Raccoon Gang approaches gamification.
-We believe that gamification is an effective tool for engaging learners and improving learning outcomes, which is why we have developed our own gamification tool.
+In addition to the comprehensive guide, we want to share how Raccoon Gang approaches gamification.
+We believe that gamification is an effective tool for engaging learners and improving learning outcomes, which is why we have developed our e-learning gamification software.

 Leaderboard, Badges, Achievements